 If you’re looking to buy a new home, you should be working with a great local real estate agent.
 Real estate agents have the expertise to help you find a great title company that you can trust to handle your transaction.

 A Clever Partner Agent can help you find the right title company and help you save money along the way.
-Partner Agents even offer Home Buyer Rebates of up to $1,000 in qualifying states that you can use to pay your closing costs.
+Partner Agents even offer Clever Cash Back to qualifying buyers.

 Connect with Clever today to be paired with a Partner Agent in your area.